esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 ## Introduction

-This is a lesson created in the style of The Carpentries.
+This is a lesson created in the style of [The Carpentries](https://datacarpentry.org/).
 It is written with the assumption that you already possess skills in terms of git, Python and basic image processing.

-The interpretation of medical images for clinical purposes involves skills that take highly trained professionals like nuclear medicine specialists and radiologists many years to master.
-This course does not aim to improve such interpretive skills, rather to enhance the computational skills needed to answer research questions with that involve medical images.
+The interpretation of medical images for clinical purposes requires skills that take highly trained professionals such as nuclear medicine specialists and radiologists many years to master.
+This course does not aim to improve such interpretive skills, but rather to enhance the computational skills needed to answer research questions involving medical images.

 Some examples of the kinds of research questions that can be answered are: